Debuggers-CSP/game_engine.coder/_posts/CSP/rpg/2025-11-19-keybindings-5.md

                             </select>
                         </div>
                         <div class="keybind-desc">
-                            Use for sprinting in action games or “brisk walk” in cozy games.
+                            Sprint in action games or a gentle quick-walk in cozy games.
                         </div>
                     </div>
                 </div>